2.3 Network properties setting

 Figure 9 Transmit Buffers

-1) serverDemo.js for running server.
+1) serverDemo.js: The main script for running the HTTPS server.

 When serverDemo.js is executed*, IP address and port number of server are displayed on console, as shown in Figure 10.